Method Groups in C#

 in a function.
 We will not discuss LINQ

-contexts in detail because this article focuses on METHOD GROUPS
+contexts in detail because this article focuses on method groups.

 Use Function Pointers for Method Groups in C#

-Pointing to different functions from a delegate is only needed if you are working in METHOD GROUPS
+Pointing to different functions from a delegate is only needed if you are working in method groups.
+You must ensure that the return types and parameters match in such circumstances.

 C# already provides a FUNC